kstrack-grose/kstrack-grose.github.io/_posts/2015-08-20-introduction-to-promises.markdown

 ##Introduction
 I'm a full-stack engineer, writing primarily in JavaScript.
 With various queries to databases and servers and APIs, my code is inundated with asynchronous functions.
 Initially, this meant my code was inundated with nested callbacks, forming messy, tangled chains that were hard to read and hard to follow.

 But *then* I discovered promises.
-Promises are a really great way to deal with asynchronous functions in a more intuitive way.
+Promises are a great way to deal with asynchronous functions in a more intuitive way.
 With promises, you can write asynchronous code in the normal, visually pleasing vertical manner, instead of the nested-callback horizontal Triangle of Doom.

 ##What Are Promises?
 As I've said above, promises are a way to deal with asynchronous code.
 There are many different modules and frameworks around promises, and many database ORMs have their own implementation of promises, but the basic premise remains the same.